swaptacular/swpt_accounts/protocol.rst

 recipient_identity : string
    A string which (along with ``debtor_id``) globally identifies the recipient's account.
-Different implementations may use different formats for this string.
+Different server implementations may use different formats for this string.
 Note that ``sender_creditor_id`` is an ID which is recognizable only by the system that created the sender's account.
 This identifier (along with ``debtor_id``), on the other hand, MUST provide enough information to globally identify the recipient's account (an IBAN for example).

 signal_ts : date-time
    The moment at which this message was sent (the message timestamp).